nuxt/docs/en/faq/external-resources.md

 ## Global Settings

 You can include your external resources in the head object or function.
-The following example is with an object, the second one is with a function.
+As described in the [head API docs](https://nuxtjs.org/api/pages-head/), the following examples shows the use of `head` as an object and as a function.
-If you want to use values from your Vue component like computed properties or data, you can also use `head` as a function, returning the final head object.
+If you want to use values from your Vue component like computed properties or data, you can use the `head()` function, returning the final head object.

-Include your resources in `nuxt.config.js`:
+Include your resources in `nuxt.config.js` (here in the head object):

 ```js
 export default {